 In all four communities received funding to create community gardens from the trust.
 The other garden locations are in Yinnar, Beechworth and Toolangi.

-The Jindivick community is being assisted in the development of their garden by Sustainable Gardening Australia who is working closely with all four communities to assist each of them to fulfil their dream of a community garden.
+The Jindivick community was assisted in the development of their garden by Sustainable Gardening Australia who worked closely with all four communities to assist each of them to fulfil their dream of a community garden.